Jaguar's XF Sportbrake estate gets a timely upgrade with the brand's latest mild hybrid tech. Jonathan Crouch looks at what's on offer.

-The MK2 model XF Sportbrake is an executive-segment estate that looks to offer a refreshing alternative to the usual choices in this segment, station wagon versions of the BMW 5 Series, the Mercedes E-Class and the Audi A6.
-This time round, this Sportbrake variant offers a 1,700-litre load space and can tow up to two tonnes, plus there's the option of AWD and it's faster, more efficient and more refined.
+The Jaguar XF Sportbrake is an executive-segment estate that looks to offer a refreshing alternative to the usual choices in this segment, station wagon versions of the BMW 5 Series, the Mercedes E-Class and the Audi A6.
+In this improved form, diesel variants have become mildly electrified, there are sharper looks and the cabin's had a decent upgrade.
+In addition, as before, this Sportbrake variant offers a 1,700-litre load space and can tow up to two tonnes, plus there's the option of AWD.

 You don't associate Jaguar with estate cars.
 Which if you think about it is a little strange.
 The British have, after all, always liked them, whether as family load luggers or as stately 'shooting brake'-type designs.
 Even so, throughout its history, the Coventry brand has stuck to roots that lie in the production of saloons and sportscars.
 True, we did finally see an estate version of the compact X-Type in 2004, but even that was half-heartedly based on a Ford Mondeo and quickly forgotten when that smallest Jaguar model was quietly deleted from the range in 2010.
 Would this famous marque ever develop a proper estate model on its own purpose-built platform?
 That question was finally answered late in 2012 with the launch of this car, the XF Sportbrake.
 That model continued to sell, even after the launch of the second generation XF saloon in 2015.
-Now, second generation XF engineering has been delivered in estate form.
+Three years on, this second generation Sportbrake model was introduced, a car that was lightly upgraded in the Autumn of 2020 to create the model we'tre going to look at here.
 What's it like?

 Jaguar is off to a good start on the Sportbrake as the XF is widely acknowledged as one of the cleanest pieces of styling in its class.
 The rear glasshouse is artfully integrated into the car's existing chassis hard points, with a genuinely sleek roofline which arches over the rear quarter-lights.
 The window line tapers gracefully as the flanks meet the rear glass area with its continuous wrap-around curve.
 The one-piece tailgate incorporates a rear spoiler with integrated high-level stop light and a chrome blade finisher.
 The rear of the XF Sportbrake also sports full LED tail lights.
+Visual changes to this revised model include sleeker super-slim all-LED quad headlights with 'Double J' Daytime Running Light signatures.
+There's also a wider front grille and revised bumpers with larger and lower air intakes at the front.
+Plus the side fender vents now feature the iconic Leaper emblem.
+There are changes inside too, with a 'sportier' centre console that sweeps up to a new centrally-mounted 11.4-inch curved-glass HD touchscreen for the new 'Pivi Pro' infotainment system, which has standard 'Apple CarPlay'/'Android Auto' smartphone-mirroring and the latest embedded dual-sim technology with over-the-air updates.
+The seats have been re-designed with wider cushioning and a Jaguar Leaper embossed on the headrests.
+And the door casings have been revised too.
+Through the wheel, the driver now views a new 12.3-inch HD Interactive Driver Display that replaces the conventional dials.
 The XF Sportbrake's load space features 1,700-litres of cargo capacity when all the seats are folded down.
 You also get under floor stowage and of course a 60:40 split rear seat.
 Cabin Air Ionisation gives you and your family clean air and an optional super-sized panoramic roof floods the interior with light.
-'Gesture Control' lets you operate that panoramic sun blind or open the boot when your arms are full of kit.
-And there's the option of an 'Activity' key that allows you to do without the standard key ring yet still use the car when you're out and about doing things like swimming, surfing, cycling or running.

 The Jaguar XF has always been an easy car to recommend if you wanted a saloon.
 But an increasing number of executive sector buyers don't.
 They'd like the status of the aspirational badge, but also want an element of practicality that'll get the goods in at IKEA, give the Labrador some breathing space and more easily suit the annual skiing trip to Chamonix.
 Hence the need for this XF Sportbrake in Jaguar showrooms.
 On paper, this car's Teutonic rivals might seem more impressive.
 But it's easy to be impressed by something without necessarily liking it very much.
 An XF might not have the last enth of efficiency you'd find in a rival A6 or 5 Series.
 But for an increasing number of business buyers, it's the car they'd rather have on their driveways.
 Especially, I'd suggest, if it comes as a Sportback.